Skip to main content

 Custom operations

-jsonLogicOperations is Record<string, (val: any) => RuleType | RuleGroupTypeAny.
-The keys of the object should be the custom operations, and the corresponding values should be functions that return a rule or group.
+jsonLogicOperations is Record<string, (val: any) => RuleType | RuleGroupTypeAny>.
+Keys are custom operations; values are functions returning a rule or group.

 note